RLain/angular-course-reactive-with-rxjs/README.md

 }
 ```

-## Interaction using custom obserables and Behaviour Subject
+## Interaction using custom observables and Behaviour Subject

 The most important part of the reactive design is now assigning the observable a value and emiting this value.
 To do this we will use a `Subject`.
 They are very similar to observables in the sense that we can subscribe to it, with the added benefit of being able to `emit the value`.
 An observable is only a subsription and we can't control the values emitted.
 With a subject we can define `what` value to emit.